MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-scripting.md

 `-Authentication`

-The authentication to use against the web client.
-One of Windows, AAD, UserPassword.
-Windows is the default.
-It does not support multi-factor authentication.
+The authentication to use against the web client: `Windows`, `AAD`, `UserPassword`. `Windows` is default.
+It does't support multi-factor authentication.
 Use an account that requires only a username and password to sign in for your tests.

 `-UserNameKey` and `-PasswordKey`

 When `-Authentication` is set to `AAD` or `UserPassword` then a user name and password must be given.
-These must be transferred as environment variables and `-UserNameKey` and `-PasswordKey` are used to specify which environment variables contains these.
+These must be transferred as environment variables and `-UserNameKey` and `-PasswordKey` are used to specify which environment variables contains them.

 `-Headed`

-Will show the test running in the browsers.
+Shows the test running in the browser.

 `-ResultDir`

-The directory to write the test results.
+The folder to write the test results to.